Fannie Mae to sell $2 billion bills on Wednesday

-Oct 9 (Reuters) - Fannie Mae, the largest U.S. home funding source, said on Tuesday it plans to sell $2 billion of benchmark bills on Wednesday, Oct.
-10.
+July 9 (Reuters) - Fannie Mae, the largest U.S. home funding source, said on Monday it will sell $2 billion in bills on Wednesday.

 In such uniform price auctions, successful bidders pay only the price of the lowest accepted bid rather than the actual price as in a conventional multiple-price auction.